 Reforming restrictive covenants

-The government is canvassing opinion on options to reform the law governing the use of post-termination restrictive covenants, as well as extending the 'ban' on the use of exclusivity clauses.
+The government is canvassing opinion on options to reform the law governing the use of post-termination restrictive covenants.

 A consultation paper on ‘non-compete clauses’ in employment contracts has been published seeking views on reform options.
 The government believes that such restraints can stifle competition and the creation of new start-ups.
 While the consultation refers to non-compete post-termination restrictions in its title and throughout, it also seeks views on whether the proposals referred to below should apply to non-solicitation clauses, non-dealing clauses, and goodwill protection clauses (to prevent the seller of a business going immediately into competition with the purchaser).